romainvg/OCRP6/README.md

       whois : Geolocate IP with +5 arguments getservip : Get the Server IP adress from domain name

- -E Desktop Screenshots
+ -E Remote Live Desktop

+      Remote Live Desktop with mouse action
-      Take auto-screenshots ( Set x in second to setup the interval ) from the remote machine.
+      (Optionnal) Take auto-screenshots ( Set x in second to setup the interval ) from the remote machine.
 Saved into the Software Directory

  -F IP Scan